We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- A Grade 2 injury affects many more fibers, and is a much more serious injury.
-The muscle is not completely torn, however.
+- A grade 2 injury affects many more fibers and is a much more serious injury.
+However, the muscle is not completely torn.

-If you’ve been diagnosed with a trapezius strain, you’ll probably be advised to apply ice to the injured area and rest.
-You may also try ice and rest if you feel that you have a trapezius strain, but don’t think it’s serious enough to get a medical evaluation.
+If you’ve been diagnosed with a trapezius strain, you’ll probably be advised to apply ice to the injured area and to rest.
+You may also try ice and rest if you feel that you have a trapezius strain but don’t think it’s serious enough to get a medical evaluation.

-RICE (rest, ice, compression, elevation) is a good treatment system for ankles and knees, in particular, but compression and elevation aren’t always realistic for a trapezius strain.
+PEACE (protection, elevation, avoiding anti-inflammatories, compression, and education) is a good treatment system for ankles and knees in particular, but compression and elevation aren’t always realistic for a trapezius strain.